 Being Famous: Not always so glamorous

-Being followed and spied on 24/7 by the press/paparazzi, the public and obsessive fans (fanatics) who will constantly pester you for autographs and selfies until the day you die.
+You will be followed and spied on 24/7 by the paps, the public and obsessive fans (fanatics) who will constantly pester you for autographs and selfies until the day you die.
 The intrusion has taken its toll on many famous people.
 Many famous people have chosen to leave the limelight — others are forced to travel abroad for privacy.

 Famous people cannot use public spaces in fear of unwanted attention.
-Instead of using public facilities, they need an enormous home to accommodate a cinema, gym, basketball courts and swimming pool to stop them and their family and friends from being harassed in public.
+Instead of using public facilities, they need an enormous home to accommodate a cinema, gym, basketball courts and swimming pool for them and their family and friends to enjoy without being harassed in public places.

 The more famous you became, the bigger the homes get, and the higher walls become, and the more reclusive some have to be.
 If you're unlucky and cannot sustain your fame, homes become smaller due to the inability to finance a large property and pay your employee's wages.

 Justin Bieber: "People kick you when you're down".

 Video: Justin Bieber and the paparazzi

 Your every move is scrutinised by the media / journalists and photographers (the Paparazzi, aka, 'paps')

-The Paparazzi (press and freelance photographers/papps) will always be there to follow your rise and sometimes fall from grace.
-Catch 22.
-You need the press, just as much as they need you.
 It's all very exciting at first being followed and photographed then seeing your face in every newspaper and magazine.
-Then the endless radio and television interviews, being a celebrity guest on top talk shows, everyone wants a piece of you will eventually take its toll.
+Then the endless radio and television interviews.
+Being a celebrity guest on all the top talk shows — everyone wanting a piece of you could eventually take its toll.

-Some papps will deliberately aggravate and annoy you to make you snap.
+Some paps will deliberately 'aggravate and annoy' you to make you snap.
 This would make a better story and of course, give them the opportunity to earn hundreds and thousands of pounds for an exclusive story and picture (the money shot).
 Unfortunately, some celebs take the bait and fight back as shown in some videos on this page and trust me, when they take your picture, they're not always looking for the most flattering picture.

 Princess Diana was one of the most famous and photographed women in the World